BigDataRepublic/hdp-installation-notes/01-hdp-os-prep.md

       root $ service postgresql-9.3 restart
 ```

-    1. Prepare Postgres databases for HDP
+    1. Prepare Postgres databases for HDP.
     We will setup the following databases:
 ```
         database name | user name  | password